intrinio/python-sdk/docs/Company.md

 **industry_category** | str | The company&#39;s operating industry category &nbsp;
 **industry_group** | str | The company&#39;s operating industry group &nbsp;
 **template** | str | The financial statement template used by Intrinio to standardize the as reported data &nbsp;
-**standardized_active** | bool | If True, the company has standardized and as reported fundamental data via the Intrinio API; if False, the company has as-reported data only &nbsp;
+**standardized_active** | bool | If true, the company has standardized and as reported fundamental data via the Intrinio API; if false, the company has as-reported data only &nbsp;
 **first_fundamental_date** | date | The period end date of the company&#39;s first reported fundamental &nbsp;
 **last_fundamental_date** | date | The period end date of the company&#39;s last reported fundamental &nbsp;
 **first_stock_price_date** | date | The date of the company&#39;s first stock price, based on the company&#39;s primary security, which is typically traded on US exchages &nbsp;